 5. Moreover you can add aliases for the DNIS.
-If you would like to put in new alias, simply start entering new alias into row with "" icon and fill out the information for the new alias - new alias number and optionally alias description.
+If you would like to put in new alias, simply start entering new alias into row with the "" in the first column and fill out the information for the new alias - new alias number and optionally alias description.
 See Figure 77 for details.